jleondia/jleondia.github.io/_pages/research.md

 ---

-### [<var>From Discussion to Action: Characterizing Areas of Reform in Latin America and the Caribbean<var>](https://publications.iadb.org/en/discussion-action-characterizing-areas-reform-latin-america-and-caribbean) with Luis Felipe Cespedes, Maria Orduz, and Sebastian Bustos.
+### [From Discussion to Action: Characterizing Areas of Reform in Latin America and the Caribbean](https://publications.iadb.org/en/discussion-action-characterizing-areas-reform-latin-america-and-caribbean) with Luis Felipe Cespedes, Maria Orduz, and Sebastian Bustos.
 (R&R)

 <details>
   <summary>Abstract</summary><p>